heistp/antler/README.md

   - detect lost and late (out of order) packets
 - handle tests both with and without node-synchronized time
 - add support for setting arbitary sockopts
-- rename EmitLog Reporter to Log, and add sorting by time for saved log files
+- add sorting by time for saved log files
-- secure the servers for use on Internet with challenge-response authentication
+- secure the servers for use on the Internet
 - add compression support for System runner FileData output
 - make UDP flood more efficient
 - add an antler _init_ command to create a default project
 - write documentation (in markdown)

+### Version 0.4.0

+#### Features

+- refactor examples to share common setup
+- move SCE examples into sce-tests repo
+- build examples to a public server and remove from README

 ### Version 0.3.0